 Celery Can Help Prevent Liver Diseases

 Celery is an ideal liver cleansing food.
 Regular consumption of celery can help protect kidney health and prevent liver diseases.
 Celery is high in vitamin C, B, and A and iron.
 Containing diuretic properties, celery can remove toxins, wastes, and contaminants from your body.

 Celery is included in a list of foods for weight loss because it’s low in calories.
-Regular consumption of celery can provide essential minerals, vitamins, and vital nutrients.
+Regular consumption of celery, one of my superfoods can provide essential minerals, vitamins, and vital nutrients.
 It boosts lipid metabolism and is rich in electrolytes, antioxidants, potassium, B vitamins and vitamin C.